WordPress vs custom website

 Maintenance differs

-WordPress needs updates.
-Custom sites typically have fewer moving parts.
+WordPress needs ongoing updates.
+Custom sites often have fewer update-related headaches.

-The ongoing cost matters just as much as the build cost.
+The long-term cost and effort matter as much as the build cost itself.

 WordPress maintenance